TriggerGear/HyperBout/Readme.md

 You need mouse and keyboard to play:
 - 'a' key to move left.
 - 'd' key to move right
-- right click to shoot projectiles
+- left click to shoot projectiles
 - space to jump

 ## Objective